 3. How long is a Counselling session?

-Each Counselling session is about 55 minutes but try to arrive 15 minutes early for your first session so paperwork can be completed without taking up your session time.
-If you arrive early for any appointments please feel free to make yourself a tea or coffee in the kitchen.
+Initial session are longer (75min for individuals and 90min for couples) Try to arrive 15 minutes early for your first session so paperwork can be completed without taking up your session time.

 4. What if I can’t make it to my appointment?

 If you are unable to attend for any reason, please notify your Counsellor as soon as possible.
 Late arrivals will result in a short session as the Counsellor may have other clients booked in following you.